icann/root-metrics/rssac-047.md

 - Investigate a better long-term plan for the location of the vantage points.
 Such a plan would distribute the vantage points by network topology instead of geographic location.

 - Whereas the current work is based on a largely empirical model of the RSS, future versions of this document may want to take a more analytical and theoretical modeling approach.

+^^Recommendation 4: The RSSAC should review the measurements, metrics, and thresholds listed in this document every two to three years, and determine if updates are needed.^^

 ## 9 Example Results